Semantics3/semantics3-classicasp/README.md

 semantics3-classicasp is a Classic ASP VBScript code sample for accessing the Semantics3 Products API, which provides structured information, including pricing histories, for a large number of products.

-Note: This is just a code example on making an oauth request to the Semantics3 library. and is not a library.
+>**Note**: This is just a code example for constructing an OAuth request to the Semantics3 API and is not a library.

 See https://www.semantics3.com for more information.